 Located 12km. into Queensland, it originated around a store built in 1882to cater to drovers using the stock route.
 Until Federation in 1901 it was acustoms town for interstate trade and is now little more than a pub and missionhospital.
 Facilities include an hotel/motel, caravan park, general store, postoffice agency, garage and a sealed runway airport for light planes.
 If you aretravelling in a large organised group it is wise to notify ahead of requirementswhich must be brought in from other areas, including food.

 Birdsville is famous for its Birdsville Race Meeting held in Septembereach year and attracting people from all over the country.
 Truckloads of refreshmentsare brought in and the airstrip is gets plenty of use with planes from remoteareas parked everywhere.
 If you are attending thenraces make sure you have plentyof provisions and good camping equipment.
+INFORMATION

 Information in this section was compiled from personal experienceand from the Flinders Ranges & Outback of South Australia Regional Tourist Associationexcellent Outback publication 'Flinders Ranges and Outback'.
 P.W.